vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 print(base64.b64encode(authtoken.encode("ascii")))
 ```

-**Note:** From release v1.12.1 onwards, AKO supports reading Avi Controller credentials from existing `avi-secret` from the namespace in which AKO is installed.
-If username and either password or authtoken are not specified, avi-secret will not be created as part of Helm installation.
+**Note:** From release v1.12.1 onwards, AKO supports reading Avi Controller credentials including `certificateAuthorityData` from existing `avi-secret` from the namespace in which AKO is installed.
+If `username` and either `password` or `authtoken` are not specified, avi-secret will not be created as part of Helm installation.
 AKO will assume that avi-secret already exists in the namespace in which the AKO Helm release is installed and will reference it.

 ### avicredentials.certificateAuthorityData